xieyuheng/fidb-zero/docs/manual/00-intro.md

 Since we are optimizing our tool for the most used use case, the tool feels very handy and easy to understand.

-What if we use file system as database?
+_What if we use file system as database?_

-It feels like an idea worth trying.
+It feels like an idea worth exploring.
-Let us explore how execatly can we implement this idea.

 Before we begin, let's solve the most import problem first.